- Research

 Prevalence of Cancer in Australia

-More than 20,640 people living in Australia will be diagnosed with breast cancer in 2022.
+It is estimated that more than 21,194 people in Australia will be diagnosed with breast cancer in 2024.
 While the prevalence of breast cancer in Australia is increasing, more people than ever are surviving their disease and clinical trials research has played a significant role in this improvement.

 Prevalence of Breast Cancer in New Zealand